 The Fund enters into a variety of financial contracts, which include options, futures, forwards and swap agreements to gain exposure to certain sectors of the equity and fixed income markets; collateralized mortgage obligations (CMOs); other forward contracts, and U.S. treasury strips.
 The contracts are used primarily to enhance performance and reduce the volatility of the portfolio.
 The Fund is exposed to credit risk in the event of non-performance by counterparties to financial instruments.
 The Fund generally enters into transactions only with high quality institutions.
 Legal risk is mitigated through selection of executing brokers and review of all documentation.
 The Fund is exposed to market risk, the risk that future changes in market conditions may make an instrument less valuable.
 Exposure to market risk is managed in accordance with risk limits set by senior management, through buying or selling instruments or entering into offsetting positions.
-The notional or contractual amounts of derivatives indicate the extent of the Fund's involvement in the various types and uses of derivative financial instruments and do not measure the Fund's exposure to credit or market risks and do not necessarily represent amounts exchanged by the parties.
+The notional or contractual amounts of derivatives indicate the extent of the Fund's exposure to credit or market risks and do not necessarily represent amounts exchanged by the parties.
 The amounts exchanged are determined by reference to the notional amounts and the other terms of the derivatives.